For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best easy-access savings accounts

 Easy-access accounts (sometimes also known as instant-access accounts) generally pay reasonable interest rates.
-Although some limit the number of withdrawals you can make each year, you don't have to wait fixed periods of time to take out money.
+Although some limit the number of withdrawals you can make each year, you don't have to wait fixed periods to take out money.

 Another major bonus is that they tend to have low minimum deposit amounts.
 Just make sure to ditch and switch when bonus rates disappear after 12 months.